github/developer.github.com/content/webhooks/index.md

 ---
-title: Hooks | GitHub API
+title: Webhooks | GitHub API
-layout: hooks
+layout: webhooks
 ---

 Every GitHub repository has the option to communicate with a web server whenever